STF1998/Desk20/report/conclusion.md

 ### Design and development

-On the design side of the FLocus, if we had more time, we would have liked to do an extensive user study to develop a strongewr understanding of areas of improvement.
-However, from discussions within the team we have come up with the following ideas for ideas for future design and development of each page:
+On the design side of the FLocus, if we had more time, we would have liked to do an extensive user study to develop a stronger understanding of potential areas of improvement.
+However, from discussions within the team, we have come up with the following ideas for future design and development:

 #### Login landing page

-- Login capability by email as well alternative social media channels, such as Twitter and LinkedIn, alongside google login option.
+- Login capability by email as well alternative social media channels, such as Twitter and LinkedIn, alongside a Google login option.
-- An about pop up to read more about the application and what Flocus is.
+- An 'about' pop up to read more about the application and what Flocus is.
 - More animations around studying and the story behind Asaqua.

 #### Study page

-- Introduce a customisable icon that you can design for your work mascot.
+- Introduce a customisable icon that users can design as a work mascot.
 - A Google ads section integrated into the page - this will raise revenue that will be donated to ASAQUA.
 The user is donating by working.
 - Portal personalisation so people can alter how long they want to work and have a break for.